spider-mane/html/README.md

 Clean interface for programmatically creating and manipulating html strings.
 Useful where desired output depends on various conditions or is otherwise fairly complex, but too brief to justify a template.

-This project is still in early development, but probably mostly stable.
+This project is still in early development.

 ## Install